Summer Funding Opportunities

 • Present their fellowship at a campus forum in the fall or winter to share their experiences

-• A brief summary of your proposed research including background, goals, duration (in weeks), and anticipated outcomes
+• Proposals should include background, goals, duration (in weeks), and anticipated outcomes

 Stipend Details for Accepted Fellows

-The stipends will be paid in two installments: 3/4 at the beginning of the fellowship and the final 1/4 at the completion of your fellowship (and finishing reflections, final report and final visual project).
+The stipends will be paid in two installments: 3/4 at the beginning of the grant period and the final 1/4 at the completion of your grant period (and finishing reflections, final report and final visual project).

 Stipends will be paid through direct deposit.
 If you have not signed up for direct deposit, please do so at the business office website.